ackens/-godot-gj-api/README.md

 `close_session()`

-BTW if you look at the official API docs you'll see that some calls to the api require to pass a username and a token and the plugin methods don't.
-The plugin caches them so you don't need to pass them everytime.
-No worries!

 ### Trophies aka achievements

 GameJolt has an achievements system so you can add trophies and players can achieve them!
 To fetch the list of trophies for a game, call: